 Management and Clinical Team

-Andy spent six months shadowing an MP as part of a national scheme sponsored by the Electoral Commission and run by Operation Black Vote (OBV).
-He has also benefitted from participation in 2 significant leadership development courses, one run by Common Purpose using the theme “leading outside authority” and the other based on the principles of Neuro Linguistic Programming.
-Andy is also a leading member of the East of England Crown Prosecution Service Community Involvement Panel.
+Andy has benefitted from participation in 2 significant leadership development courses, one run by Common Purpose using the theme “leading outside authority” and the other based on the principles of Neuro Linguistic Programming.

-Andy’s other interests are fundraising for national and local charities, enjoying art, theatre, sport and travel, and being a mentor/coach.
+Andy’s other interests are art, theatre, sport and travel; and being a mentor/coach.

 José Carlos Lopes Pereira was born in Mozambique, where he worked for the Mozambican Government as General Director of fishing companies.
 In 2003 José arrived in the UK and then studied a Diploma in Addiction Counselling, in which he achieved a Distinction.
 José began working as a full time Addiction Counsellor at Clouds House/Action on Addiction in 2004.
 José was promoted to Senior Counsellor and eventually left in March 2011.